microsoft/botframework-solutions/docs/_docs/overview/virtual-assistant-template.md

 This event handler can be extended as required to support your specific scenarios.
 You can find `MainDialog` within your `Dialogs` folder or [here](https://github.com/microsoft/botframework-solutions/blob/next_docs/templates/Virtual-Assistant-Template/csharp/Sample/VirtualAssistantSample/Dialogs/MainDialog.cs#L208).

-## Continuous Integration and Continuous Deployment
+## Continuous Integration and Deployment

 A [Azure DevOps](https://azure.microsoft.com/en-us/solutions/devops/) [YAML](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema) file for Continuous Integration is included within the `pipeline` folder of your assistant and provides all the steps required to build your assistant project and generate code coverage results.
 This can be imported into your Azure DevOps environment to create a build.